getsentry/sentry-php/docs/middleware.rst

 each middleware can edit the data to add, change or remove information.
 There are several built-in middlewares whose list is:

-- ``BreadcrumbInterfaceMiddleware``: adds all the recorded breadcrumbs up to the point the event was generated.
 - ``ContextInterfaceMiddleware``: adds the data stored in the contexts to the event.
 - ``ExceptionInterfaceMiddleware``: fetches the stacktrace for the captured event